rakash/rrakash.github.io/_pages/about.md

 About me:

-I am Akash and i currently work as a Data Science Consultant for [CDM SMITH](www.cdmsmith.com)
+I am Akash and I currently work as a Data Science Consultant for [CDM SMITH](www.cdmsmith.com)

 This is my Personal Site containing Lessons & Posts primarily on Data Science and Programming.

-If you'd like to know about me, [Click here](https://rakash.github.io/cv/)
+If you'd like to know more about me, [Click here](https://rakash.github.io/cv/)

 If you'd like to read some posts, [Click here](https://rakash.github.io/year-archive/)